 It was the soothing cover with a texture of honey that prompted me to pick up this book As Sweet as Honey.
 I am happy I did that.
 Indira Ganesan tells a simple story that moves between three continents including a fictional island that exists somewhere closer to Sri Lanka, follows more or less Tamil culture but is not a part of India.
 A tale that travels about a decade in the life of a perceived traditional extended family on this island of Pi.

-It is primarily narrated through the eyes of a ten-year-old girl who lives with her maternal grandmother’s house as her parents pursue their dreams in America.
+It is primarily narrated through the eyes of a ten-year-old girl.
+Who lives with her maternal grandmother’s house.
+As her parents pursue their dreams in America.
 Sometimes the narration takes an anonymous third voice but the flow continues.
-There are cousins, aunts, uncles living in a huge grandmother’s house, including an aunt who is too tall, and most of the story actually revolves around her unusual life and begins with the most unusual part of it – her getting married and getting widowed on the same day simultaneously discovering that she is pregnant.
+There are cousins, aunts, uncles living in a huge grandmother’s house, including an aunt who is too tall.
+And most of the story actually revolves around her unusual life.
+Begins with the most unusual part of it – her getting married.
+And getting widowed on the same day.
+Simultaneously discovering that she is pregnant.
 All this while she was marrying not someone from Pi but someone from England.

-Sometime in the second half of the 20th CE, the children started pursuing studies in the west and eventually chose to settle there, leaving only the older generation back and their only link to their hometown.
-Family slowly gets spread across the globe as different members move to different places.
+Sometime in the second half of the 20th CE, the children started pursuing studies in the west.
+And eventually chose to settle there.
+Leaving only the older generation back and their only link to their hometown.
+The family slowly gets spread across the globe as different members move to different places.
 Where they struggle for a while to find a foot but finally get absorbed.
-At another level it is a story of how the families adapt themselves to changing world, by letting some members break the tradition and still stay by their side.
+At another level, it is a story of how the families adapt themselves to changing world.
+By letting some members break the tradition and still stay by their side.
 It is also the story of a young girl, the narrator who watches all this primarily as an observer as she grows from an adolescent in Pi to a young girl in America.

-The story is bound to take you back to your village, to its smells, to its aromas, to its sounds and to that grandmother who was always there to share a story or to sing a song.
+The story is bound to take you back to your village, to its smells, to its aromas, to its sounds.
+And to that grandmother who was always there to share a story or to sing a song.